truegithubuser/hello-world/readme.md

-Readme about what we plan to do
+Readme about what we plan to do with version
+With additional info and correction